Rokhlin dimension for actions of residually finite groups: Introduction

-Next we show that all finitely generated, virtually nilpotent groups have finite dimensional box spaces, see Theorem \ref{asdim nilpotent}, providing a reasonably large class of examples of groups with finite dimensional box spaces.
-We achieve this by developing a criterion for a discrete subgroup of a locally compact group to have finite dimensional box spaces that involves the existence of a sequence of expanding automorphisms of the group.
+This provides a reasonably large class of groups to which Theorems~\ref{thmintro:dimnuc} and~\ref{thmintro:D-stability} can be applied.
+Our proof is done by developing a criterion for a discrete subgroup of a locally compact group to have finite dimensional box spaces that involves the existence of a sequence of expanding automorphisms of the group.
 For nilpotent groups, we then apply this to known embeddings into certain Lie groups.
-For further examples of groups with finite dimensional box spaces, see the recent preprint by Finn-Sell and the second author \cite{FinnSellWu14}, which was inspired by this paper.
+For further examples of groups with finite dimensional box spaces, see a preprint by Finn-Sell and the second author~\cite{FinnSellWu14}, which was inspired by and improves the results on box spaces in this paper.
+Among other things, it is shown there that for every virtually polycyclic group, there exists some box space whose asymptotic dimension is at most the Hirsch length of the group.